MicrosoftDocs/iis-docs/iis/media/live-smooth-streaming/getting-started-with-iis-live-smooth-streaming.md

 This section describes how to use the Microsoft Silverlight Media Framework 2.0 SmoothStreamingPlayer.XAP, a sample player that can easily be embedded in your website to enable client playback of Smooth Streaming media.

+> [!IMPORTANT]
-**Important** Apple devices use an HTML 5 webpage to play the Live Smooth Streaming presentation.
+> Apple devices use an HTML 5 webpage to play the Live Smooth Streaming presentation.
 If you enabled the publishing point to stream content to Apple devices, see [Creating an HTML 5 page for use in Safari](https://go.microsoft.com/?linkid=9750364).

 > [!NOTE]
 > The latest version of [Microsoft Silverlight](https://go.microsoft.com/?linkid=9656602) must be installed on the client computer that you want to use to observe Live Smooth Streaming.